Apache (dance)

 The dance is sometimes said to reenact a violent "discussion" between a pimp and a prostitute.
 It includes mock slaps and punches, the man picking up and throwing the woman to the ground, or lifting and carrying her while she struggles or feigns unconsciousness.
 Thus, the dance shares many features with the theatrical discipline of stage combat.
 In some examples, the woman may fight back.

 Origin

 In 1908, dancers Maurice Mouvet and Max Dearly began to visit the low bars frequented by Apaches in a search for inspiration for new dances.
 They formulated the new dance from moves seen there and gave to it the name Apache.
-Max Dearly first performed it in 1908 in Paris at the Ambassadeurs and Maurice in Ostend at the Kursaal.
+Max Dearly first performed it in 1908 in Paris at the Café des Ambassadeurs and Maurice in Ostend at the Kursaal.
 A short while later, in the summer of 1908, Maurice and his partner Leona performed the dance at Maxim's, and Max Dearly made an even bigger impact with it, partnered with Mistinguett, in the Moulin Rouge show, La Revue du Moulin.
 Mistinguett described the dance as, "an alternation between caresses and struggles, brutality and sensual tenderness."